 The Globally Harmonized System (GHS) of Classification and Labeling of Chemicals is a globally recognized standard for identifying various hazardous chemicals.
 It is used whenever storing, transporting, or acquiring any type of chemical that presents a danger to employees, a facility, the environment, or other areas.
 In addition, any container or machine using these chemicals should have a GHS label or sign visible as well so everyone (both those working in the area and emergency responders) can quickly see the dangers.

 Virtually every aspect of the GHS is standardized so that it can be easily understood by anyone who sees it around the world.
-The main component of the GHS format is the use of simple images, or pictograms, that represent the various dangers that are established under this system.
+The main component of the GHS format is the use of simple images, or pictograms, that represent the various dangers established under this system.
 Each pictogram represents a specific category of hazard so those who see it will know what types of precautions are required.

 Formatting the GHS Pictograms